yireo/yireo-slides/slides/yireo/enforce_better_extensions.md

 ---
 {state: light middle}
-# How to drop the legacy
+# How to drop the legacy?

 ---
 {state: light}